 - 1. Turn off the computer and any attached devices, such as printers, monitors, and external drives. - 2.
 Unplug all power cords from electrical outlets, and remove the cover.
-See "Removing the cover" on page 10. - 3.
+See Removing the cover in the chapter for your model. - 3.
 Locate the Clear CMOS/Recovery jumper on the system board.
-See "Identifying parts on the system board" on page 11. - 4.
+See Identifying parts on the system board in the chapter for your model type. - 4.
 If necessary, refer to Installing adapters to remove any adapters that impede access to the Clear CMOS/Recovery jumper. - 5.
 Move the jumper from the standard position (pins 1 and 2) to pins 2 and 3. - 6.
 Replace the cover.
-See "Replacing the cover and connecting the cables" on page 21. - 7.
+See Replacing the cover and connecting the cables in the chapter for your model type. - 7.
 Reconnect the power cords for the computer and monitor to electrical outlets. - 8.
 Insert the POST/BIOS update (flash) diskette into drive A, and turn on the computer and the monitor. - 9.
 After the update session is completed, there will be no video and the series of beeps will end.
 Remove the diskette from the diskette drive, and turn off the computer and monitor. - 10.
 Unplug the power cords from electrical outlets. - 11.
 Remove the cover.
-See "Replacing the cover and connecting the cables" on page 21. - 12.
+See Removing the cover in the chapter for your model type. - 12.
 Remove any adapters that impede access to the BIOS Configuration jumper. - 13.
 Replace the Clear CMOS/Recovery jumper to its original position. - 14.
 Replace any adapters that were removed. - 15.
 Replace the cover and reconnect any cables that were disconnected. - 16.
 Turn on the computer to restart the operating system.